camgitblame/tag_gen/README.md

 Results are logged to [Weights & Biases](https://wandb.ai/).

-  - To run the RAG at inference model:
+  - To test the RAG at inference model:

 ```bash
 sbatch test_RAG_infer.sh